adamkewley/osimperf/README.md

 ### `osimperf record`

-Recording a profile of a particular commit of `opensim-cmd`, viewing the `valgrind --tool=callgrind` output in the `kcachegrind` GUI:
+`osimperf record` records a profile of a particular commit of `opensim-cmd`.
+This example then views the output of `valgrind --tool=callgrind` output in `kcachegrind`:

 ```bash
 PATH=branches/master/RelWithDebInfo-install/bin/:$PATH